TheGamerCant/Mountain-Generals-Wild-Ride/documentation.md

 SLO_update_government_opposition_seat_counts	-> Effect, gets how many parliamentarians are in government vs opposition

-SLO.SLO_electoral_map_selected_state		-> Variable, set to SLO for national results or to <state> for state results in the GUI
+SLO.SLO_electoral_map_selected_state		-> Variable, set to SLO for national results or to <state> for state results in the GUI SLO.SLO_electoral_map_gui_selected_results	-> Variable, set to SLO for national results or to 0-6 for party results

 #Campaigns
 SLO.party_campaigning_as			-> Variable, which party are we campaigning for?